wronex/neat-bookmarks/README.md

-﻿**Notice Since neat bookmarks where sold, this version is keept as the unmodified originaln.**
+﻿**Notice: Since neat bookmarks where sold, this version is keept as an unmodified backup.**

 Neat Bookmarks
 ==============